 Bury Community Orchestra meet weekly on a Tuesday from 6 to 8 at Christ Church on Moreton Hall in Bury St Edmunds.
 We are a friendly group of amateur musicians across all grades, no one is excluded.

-We ask for a monthly payment that equates to £3 per week to cover the cost of the hall and always find time for a drink and a piece of cake.
+We ask for a monthly payment that equates to £4 per week to cover our running costs and always find time for a drink and a piece of cake.
 Our orchestra is continuing to evolve as we grow as musicians and as a group and we are proud to support one another.